-Timeless does not make value judgements. it does not define what is good nor bad.
-Timeless simply calls our attention to the care and diligence we pay to our online presence and consumption while subtly highlighting the impact this has on our off line selves. no one can question that technology - and our use of it - is causing fundamental changes on a personal, societal, philosophical, economical and ontological level. it is up to us to find a balance in all of this, in how we use it.
+The documentary does not make value judgements.
+It does not define what is good nor bad.
+Timeless simply calls our attention to the care and diligence we pay to our online presence and consumption while subtly highlighting the impact this has on our off line selves. no one can question that technology - and our use of it - is causing fundamental changes on a personal, societal, philosophical, economical and ontological level.
+It is up to us to find a balance in all of this, in how we use it.

 CONTRIBUTED BY MATEJ FICKO